Homepage / Bullion Investment Ratios: Gold to Silver Ratio

 From the 12th century to the early 18th century, silver traded roughly at or near a 12:1 ratio with gold.

-In 1717, to help England with their inflationary economic troubles, Sir Isaac Newton, who was Master of the Royal Mint, introduced a fixed ratio between gold and silver of 15½:1.
+In 1717, to help England through the inflation of the time, Sir Isaac Newton, who was Master of the Royal Mint, introduced a fixed ratio between gold and silver of 15½:1.

 This action by Newton was the first attempt in recorded history to replace the "Silver Standard" with a "Gold Standard."

-U.S. President Andrew Jackson won re-election on the platform of removing the Second Bank and signing the Coinage Act of 1834 into law.
+In 1834, U.S. President Andrew Jackson won re-election on the platform of removing the unpopular central bank of the time known as the Second Bank of the United States and signed the Coinage Act of 1834 into law.

 The Coinage Act put Congress back in control of the nation's money supply, as is written in the United States Constitution.